aws-games/cloud-game-development-toolkit/modules/README.md

 ## Contribution

-We recommend starting with the [Terraform module documentation](https://developer.hashicorp.com/terraform/language/modules) for a crash course in the way the **Toolkit** is designed.
+We recommend starting with the [Terraform module documentation](https://developer.hashicorp.com/terraform/language/modules) for a crash course in the way the **CGD Toolkit** is designed.

 Please follow these guidelines when developing a new module.
 These are also outlined in the pull-request template for Module additions.